Sick Time Pay

 The University provides paid sick time based on employment status, length of service and prior usage.
 Sick pay is available to assist regular staff members who are unable to work because of personal illness or injury, pregnancy, childbirth, or absence for preventive medical and dental care; or to provide care for an incapacitated, ill, or injured family member.
-Short-term sick time pay is also available for employees who are unable to work because they are caring for their newly born, newly adopted or newly fostered child.
-Staff members may use sick time pay for this purpose only during the year following the child’s birth or arrival in the home.
+Short-term sick time pay is also available for employees who are not eligible for paid parental leave, and who are unable to work because they are bonding with their newly born, newly adopted, newly fostered, or newly appointed legal guardian child.

 Sick time pay (regular compensation plus shift premium if applicable) is available to full-time staff members as follows:

 To be eligible for sick time pay, a staff member must meet the following requirements.

 - Comply with the reporting and approval procedures.

 - Be absent from regular work for one of the following reasons:

 - Disabling mental illness or treatment for an alcohol or drug abuse problem that is being treated on an:

 - in-patient basis in an accredited hospital facility licensed to provide psychiatric or substance abuse care or,